reneeobringer/ClimateAnalogs_WEN/README.md

 To run the code, users need to update the path to the folder downloaded or cloned from this repository.
 This change can be made on line 37 of `climateanaloganalysis.R`.
 Once this path is changed, the data directories will be assigned automatically after running lines 41-48 in `climateanaloganalysis.R`.
 The code can then be run sequentially or users can choose to run different sections, provided they load the rdata files in the `rdatafiles` folder prior to each section.

-The code in the file `scalinganalysis.R` was developed for the recent investigation into the scaling properties of water and electricity consumption, which is currently under review.
+The code in the file `scalinganalysis.R` was developed for the recent investigation into the scaling properties of water and electricity consumption, which  was published in [_Environmental Research: Infrastructure and Sustainability_](https://iopscience.iop.org/article/10.1088/2634-4505/ad951f/meta).
 This script was last run on 17 October 2024 and does not have any associated Rdata files.
 In order to run the code, the following R packages are required, with the vesrion we used in parentheses:

 * dplyr (v1.0.10)
 * ggplot2 (v3.4..0)